diana-hui-yang/cohesity-scripts/sbt/backup-ora-coh-sbt/linux/README.md

 - -g : yes means encryption-in-flight is used.
 The default is no
 - -j : encryption certificate file directory, default directory is lib
 - -x : yes means gRPC is used. no means SunRPC is used.
 The default is yes
+- -d : yes means source side dedup is used.
+The default is yes
 - -w : yes means print rman backup scripts only.
 The RMAN script is not executed

 ## Backup to Cohesity view "orasbt1" exmaple